ilblackdragon/django-misc/README.rst

 License
 ============

-Copyright (C) 2009-2013 Illia Polosukhin, Vladyslav Frolov This program is licensed under the MIT License (see LICENSE)
+Copyright (C) 2009-2013 Illia Polosukhin, Vladyslav Frolov.
+This program is licensed under the MIT License (see LICENSE)